Doctors strike in southwest Pakistan in row over coronavirus protection

-QUETTA, Pakistan (Reuters) - Pakistani doctors went on strike at two hospitals in southwestern Quetta on Tuesday, a day after police used force to break up and detain medics protesting against a lack of gear to protect them against the coronavirus.
+QUETTA, Pakistan, April 7 (Reuters) - Pakistani doctors went on strike at two hospitals in southwestern Quetta on Tuesday, a day after police used force to break up and detain medics protesting against a lack of gear to protect them against the coronavirus.

 Hundreds of doctors and paramedics protested on Monday against what they said was failure by the government to deliver promised supplies.
 At least 30 doctors were detained by riot police for defying a ban on public gatherings during a lockdown introduced to fight the spread of the virus.